paidy/dsf-interview/bie-appactivity/README.md

 - Push your solution to a private GitHub repository and invite the following GitHub users for read-access:
     - jared-adler-paidy, bkkkk, BrandonMassaroPaidy, mtleeghac, Matthew-Jones-Paidy, Salim-Doost-Paidy, superlisohou
+- Reach out to our recruiting team or your recruiter to inform them of your submission.
 - We will review your submission and schedule a call with you, where we can discuss your solution together.